Career Change: Dare to Make a Change!

 At the same time, Virginie began scuba diving during school breaks.

-Always eager to learn and discover new things, Virginie enrolled in a new program and earned a master’s degree in French as a Foreign Language.
+Driven by her constant desire to learn and discover new things, Virginie enrolled in a new program and earned a master’s degree in French as a Foreign Language.

 Return to France

-Obtaining professional training leave as a catalyst
+Receiving professional training leave as a catalyst

 “I wanted to continue the science studies I had started, because I could see that, as a teacher, I was always drawn to science, so I might as well see it through to the end.”